-How to clean your gutters in 6 easy steps
+Got leaves?
+Here's how to easily clean your gutters

 Recommendations are independently chosen by Reviewed’s editors.
 Purchases you make through our links may earn us a commission.

-As the fall season commences, there’s no better time to get a head start on cleaning and refreshing your landscaping—and keeping your house’s gutters in tip-top shape is an essential step.
+Summer typically brings afternoon thunderstorms, and there’s no time like the present to get up on the roof and clean your gutters before the first downpour begins.

 Throughout the year, leaves, twigs, and other debris will inevitably collect in your rain gutters, calling for a deep clean every six months or so, depending on your climate and tree coverage—once during fall and once during the spring.
+(And yes, even if you have gutter guards installed, you still need to clean your gutters every so often.)

-Clogged gutters can end up causing many more issues than just rainwater blockage. hen water overflows from gutters, it can be pushed onto the foundation, causing some serious water damage.
+Clogged gutters can end up causing many more issues than just rainwater blockage.
+When water overflows from gutters, it can be pushed onto the foundation, potentially causing major water damage.

 “The water will saturate the soil around the home and can put enormous pressure on the foundation and the walls of your basement, causing cracks that will grow over time,” says Mark Dawson, chief operating officer at Benjamin Franklin Plumbing.

 Overflowing water can also leak onto the fascia, or the band that keeps your roof safe from the elements.
 Since fascia boards are commonly made of wood, this can result in rot over time.

-To avoid any costly problems caused by clogged up gutters, here’s a step-by-step guide to cleaning your gutter system and protecting your home from damage down the road.
+To avoid any costly problems caused by clogged up gutters, here’s a step-by-step guide to cleaning your gutter system.

-1. Make sure you’re safe to start
+Step 1.
+Make sure you’re safe to start

 Have safety glasses and work gloves on hand.
 You may also want to wear latex gloves underneath your work gloves in case you handle any wet material.

 Use a sturdy, reliable extension ladder.
-For a single-story home, make sure your ladder extends around 12 ft. to properly reach and clean the gutters.
+For a single-story home, make sure your ladder extends around 12-feet to properly reach and clean the gutters.

 Since you’re cleaning from a pretty precarious height, you should double-check to make sure your ladder is stable.
 “Make sure it’s placed on level ground and properly locked in place,” says Dawson.

-2. Have the right tools on hand
+Step 2.
+Have the right tools on hand

 Grab an empty bucket and bring it up with you for accessible disposal.
 Dawson recommends hanging it from the top of the ladder to easily drop in leaves, branches, and any other debris.
 For easier disposal, you can also lay down a tarp below your ladder and toss down debris as you go.